-Your complaint will be referred by the Case Handler working on your case (or his or her supervisor) to our Customer Services and Compliance Department.
-This department works independently from the department of the firm which is handling your case in order to provide an objective view.
+Your complaint will be referred to our Customer Services and Compliance Department.
+This department works independently from the department which is handling your case in order to provide an objective view.

 We will retain details of your complaint and its outcome.
 This information will be used for internal training and analysis.

 "My case handler was very knowledgeable about the legal process, and communicated with us very efficiently, explaining every step of our case with clarity and managing our expectations accordingly.
 They also showed a great deal of empathy and made us feel confident.